 Economic Principles

-• Free markets and freedom of choice.
+- Free markets and freedom of choice.

-• Widespread ownership of private property.
+- Widespread ownership of private property.

 Social Principles

-• Civil society and voluntarism.
+- Civil society and voluntarism.

-• Civil liberties and individual freedom.
+- Civil liberties and individual freedom.

-• Individual liberty and personal responsibility under the rule of law.
+- Personal responsibility under the rule of law.

 Government Principles

-• Constitutional liberal democracy.
+- Constitutional liberal democracy.

-• Ethical and impartial government under the rule of law.
+- Ethical and impartial government under the rule of law.

-• Devolution of power including decentralised government and competitive federalism.
+- Devolution of power including decentralised government and competitive federalism.

 International Principles

-• Free trade in goods, services and capital.
+- Free trade in goods, services and capital.

-• Free trade in ideas and culture.
+- Free exchange of ideas and culture.

-• Freedom and human rights.
+- Freedom and human rights.